Fedor Kanareykin

 In 1973 in the Junior team of the USSR won the gold medal in the European championship in 1974, repeated success in the youth team at the world championship.
 However, in the adult national team of the USSR never got there.

 In 1976 it became the champion of the USSR in the HC Spartak Moscow.

 Coaching Kanareykin started in the 90s.

-September 25, 2006 Kanareykin succeeded as head coach of Metallurg Magnitogorsk the Canadian coach Dave King, who Fedor before that worked as an assistant.
+On 25 September 2006 Kanareykin succeeded as head coach of Metallurg Magnitogorsk the Canadian coach Dave King, who Fedor before that worked as an assistant.